 In general, the detection of covert timing channels uses statistical tests to differentiate covert traffic from legitimate traffic.
 However, due to the high variation in legitimate network traffic, detection methods based on standard statistical tests are not accurate and robust in capturing a covert timing channel.
-Although there has been recent research efforts on detecting covert timing channels over the Internet [3, 4, 7, 20], some detection methods are designed to target one specific covert timing channel, and therefore fail to detect other types of covert timing channels; the other detection methods are broader in detection but are over-sensitive to the high variation of network traffic.
-In short, none of the previous detection methods are effective to detect a variety of covert timing channels.
+Although there have been recent research efforts on detecting covert timing channels over the Internet [1], [2], [3], [4], [5], some detection methods are designed to target one specific covert timing channel and therefore fail to detect other

+S. Gianvecchio (srgian@cs.wm.edu) and H. Wang (hnw@cs.wm.edu) are with the Department of Computer Science, College of William and Mary, Williamsburg, VA 23188, US. types of covert timing channels; the other detection methods are broader in detection but are over-sensitive to the high variation of network traffic.
+In short, none of the previous detection methods are effective at detecting a variety of covert timing channels.

 In this paper, we propose a new entropy-based approach to detecting covert timing channels.
-The entropy of a process is a measure of uncertainty or information content, a concept that is of great importance in information and communication theory [21].
+The entropy of a process is a measure of uncertainty or information content, a concept that is of great importance in information and communication theory [6].
 While entropy has been used in covert timing channel capacity analysis, it has never been used to detect covert timing channels.
-We observe that a covert timing channel cannot be created without causing some effects on the entropy of the original process 1.
+We observe that a covert timing channel cannot be created without causing some effects on the entropy of the original process1.
 Therefore, a change in the entropy of a process provides a critical clue for covert timing channel detection.

 More specifically, we investigate the use of entropy and conditional entropy in detecting covert timing channels.
 For finite samples, the exact entropy rate of a process cannot be measured and must be estimated.
-Thus, we estimate the entropy rate with the corrected conditional entropy, a measure used on biological processes [18].
+Thus, we estimate the entropy rate with the corrected conditional entropy, a measure used on biological processes [8].
 The corrected conditional entropy is designed to be accurate with limited data, which makes it excellent for small samples of network data.
 To evaluate our new entropy-based approach, we conduct a series of experiments to validate whether our approach is capable of differentiating covert traffic from legitimate traffic.
-We perform the fine-binned estimation of entropy and the coarse-binned estimation of corrected conditional entropy for both covert and legitimate samples, and
+We perform the fine-binned estimation of entropy and the coarse-binned estimation of corrected conditional entropy for both covert and legitimate samples.
+We then determine false positive and true positive rates for both types of estimations.
+Our experimental results show that the combination of entropy and corrected conditional entropy is very effective in detecting covert timing channels.